jasp402/js-packtools/docs/en/api/v1/increaseDays.md

 ?> Add days to date, can defined a maxDate.

-!> Add days to date, can defined a maxDate.

 | Param | Type | Default value | Description |
 | --- | --- | --- | --- |
 | **startDate** | `string` | `` | __ |